RajeevAtla/emotion-detection/README.md

 ### 3. Prepare Dataset

-Place FER-style data under `data/` with the following structure:
+There is FER-style data under `data/` with the following structure:

 ```
 data/